saikinsklims/todo-list-simple/README.md

 # Todo App / Web Engineering 1 / 2021
-This App was developed by following developers:
+This App was created by following developers:
 - Klims Saikins
 - Chris Linvers